xpl/stacktracey/README.md

 StackTracey.isThirdParty = path => path.includes ('jquery')
 ```

 P.S.
-It is better to call `.clean` on stacks supplied with sources (i.e. after calling `.withSources`), to make `// @hide` magic work, and to make `isThirdParty` work by recognizing proper file names, if your source is compiled from other sources and have a sourcemap attached.
+It is better to call `.clean` on stacks supplied with sources (i.e. after calling `.withSources`), to make `// @hide` magic work, and to make `isThirdParty` work by recognizing proper file names, if your source is compiled from other sources and has a sourcemap attached.

 ## Array methods